 WHILST ON THE PLANE…

-I read up on this prior the flight, as I knew stiff joints, numb bums and boredom would be an occurrence, and I wanted to be prepared.
-So I tried and tested all I could, and there are some which I found beneficial, things I wish I did, and things I don’t think did much.
+I read up on this prior the flight.
+I knew stiff joints, numb bums and boredom would be an occurrence.
+So I tried and tested all I could.
+And there are some which I found beneficial.
+Things I wish I did, and things I don’t think did much.
 But I’ll share the good stuff.